yogi1967/MoneydancePythonScripts/README.md

 The <module_name>.zip files in this directory contain both the Extension version (and the Script version if available).
 Unzip this file, and then install the Extension, or run the Script, as required - see below:

+**!!
+As of June 2021, most extensions available via the Moneydance menu >> Manage Extensions - Check there first !!**

 To use extension (*.mxt):
 - Run Moneydance
 - Drag and drop the .mxt file onto the Moneydance left side bar